-- I’m using a wild all purpose flour sourdough starter with 100 Percent hydration.
-That means the flour and water are equal By Weight and the yeast are local wild yeast, not commercial.
+- We are using this Wild All Purpose Flour Sourdough Starter with 100 percent hydration.
+That means the flour and water are equal by weight and the yeast are local wild yeast, not commercial.

-- If you are a sourdough baker all this lingo is nothing new to you.
-If you have a food scale, I recommend you use it for better, more accurate recipes.
-I have the recipe in both weight and volume measures for you.
+- If you have a Food Scale we recommend you use it for better, more accurate recipes.
+We have the recipe in both weight and volume measures for you.

 - You will want your starter fed in the last week to keep the sourness of the pie crust in check.

-- If the dough begins to stick you can slide a spatula under the dough to gently release it from your counter or silpat mat.
+- If the dough begins to stick you can slide a spatula under the dough to gently release it from your counter.

-- Add more sprinkled flour as you continue to roll out the crust until you have the proper size dough circle.
-Fold the dough in half or roll the dough on your rolling pin.
-Now unfold or unroll the dough into your pie plate. (my pie plate is 10 inches).
+- Fold the dough in half or roll the dough on your rolling pin.
+Now unfold or unroll the dough into your pie plate.

 - The finished dough circle should leave about an inch of overlap evenly around your pie edge.
 Cut off any dough longer than that and keep the scraps.
 Repair any short areas or thin spots with the scrap dough.